High pressure and Li-ion batteries

 Compressibility in zero/low thermal expansion materials

 Thermal expansion/contraction of materials can be a significant challenge in microscopic applications such as high precision instruments as well as a problem in large-scale applications like jet engines and buildings.
 These expansion coefficients need to be known and carefully monitored.
-Alternatively materials that exhibit low or zero thermal expansion over a wide range of temperatures can be developed.
+Alternatively, materials that exhibit low or zero thermal expansion over a wide range of temperatures can be developed.
 Our team has recently worked on one such material.
 In addition, to the “zero” thermal expansion we have investigated the materials’ response to pressure.
 The intention is to design and make an extremely stable material, stable in terms of volume and shape as a function of both temperature and pressure.
 This project focuses on the pressure aspect, to evaluate the pressure induced changes, compressibility, bulk modulus and phase transitions of low or zero thermal expansion materials.
 The student will systematically work through a range of materials, exploring the pressure-temperature phase diagram and may at the end of the project develop a low thermal and pressure stable material.
+The student will perform in situ XRD and Raman spectroscopy during compression decompression cycles in a diamond anvil cell or using a Paris-Edinburgh press.
+Subject to approval of a proposal, students will have the opportunity to participate to experiments at synchrotron or neutron large facility in Europe and/or Australia.

 Option 2